short-d/short/README.md

 git clone https://github.com/byliuyang/short.git
 ```

-If you don't have a Linux machine or a mac at your hand,
+If you don't have a Linux or a macOS machine at your hand,
 [Gitpod](https://gitpod.io/#https://github.com/byliuyang/short) will get you
 covered!